Hayley Atwell: 2010–2016: Established actress and the Marvel Cinematic Universe

-Atwell played Agent Peggy Carter in the 2011 American superhero film Captain America: The First Avenger.
+In April 2010, Atwell was cast as the love interest in a then-forthcoming film about Captain America as part of the Marvel Cinematic Universe.
+She first starred as Peggy Carter in the 2011 American superhero film Captain America: The First Avenger.
 MTV Networks' NextMovie.com named her one of the "Breakout Stars to Watch for in 2011".
-Atwell voiced Carter in the 2011 video game Captain America: Super Soldier.

-Following a short break from the theatre, Atwell starred in Alexi Kaye Campbell's 2011 production of The Faith Machine, directed by Jamie Lloyd at the Royal Court Theatre.
-In 2013, Atwell collaborated with Alexi Kaye Campbell and Jamie Lloyd again in a revival of The Pride at Trafalgar Studios; her performance gained her a second Olivier Award nomination for Best Actress.
-She reprised her role as Carter in the 2013 short film Agent Carter.
+She also voiced Carter in the 2011 video game Captain America: Super Soldier.
+Following a short break from the theatre, Atwell later starred in Alexi Kaye Campbell's 2011 production of The Faith Machine, directed by Jamie Lloyd at the Royal Court Theatre.